New News!

 Tuesdays, 6AM

-Move bins to the curb at sunset on Monday.
+Move bins to the curb Monday after sunset (6PM)

-Remove bins from the curb no later than sundown on Tuesday.
+Remove bins from the curb no later than Tuesday sunset (6PM)

 Loose bags will not be collected.